BgeeDB/bgee-unil/src/markdown/support/topAnat/topAnat.md

 ![](../img/doc/topAnat/topAnat_submit.png)

 A TopAnat analysis can take up to 1 hour to finish processing.
-In order to leave the page without loosing the results you have 2 options:
+In order to leave the page without losing the results you have 2 options:
-* enter your email adress : you will then receive en email containing a link to the results of your analysis
+* enter your email address: you will then receive an email containing a link to the results of your analysis
 ![](../img/doc/topAnat/topAnat_emailReceived.png)

 * wait to see the page shown below and then bookmark the permanent URL of this page by clicking on ***Copy permanent link*** in the footer of the page